Omkistark/mysql/README.md

 # mysql
-Syntax for basic ddl,dml and dcl
+Syntax for basic ddl,dml and dcl queries.